CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/_index.md

     Command failed -:1)
     warning: bridge configuration failed (missing ports)

-## "RTNETLINK answers: Invalid argument" Error when Adding a Port to a Bridge</span>
+## "RTNETLINK answers: Invalid argument" Error when Adding a Port to a Bridge

 This error can occur when the bridge port does not have a valid hardware address.